Enalean/tuleap-documentation-en/languages/en/developer-guide/tests.rst

 We strongly encourage developers to apply TDD.
 Not only as a test tool but as a design tool.

-We respect the `Test pyramid` framework.
+We apply the `Test pyramid <https://martinfowler.com/articles/practical-test-pyramid.html#TheTestPyramid>`_ concept.

 .. toctree::
     :maxdepth: 1